knuesel/callisto/README.md

 -  `config`: accepts all the parameters of the other main functions, and returns a dict with all main and auxiliary functions preconfigured accordingly.
 Also returns a `template` function for the whole document, to be used together with `render(template: "plain")`.

--  `cells([spec], nb: none, count: "position", name: auto, cell-type: "all", keep: "all")`
+-  `cells([spec], nb: none, count: "position", name-path: auto, cell-type: "all", keep: "all")`

    Retrieves cells from a notebook.
 Each cell is returned as a dict.
 This is a low-level function to be used for further processing.

    The optional `spec` argument is used to select cells: if omitted, all cells are selected.
 Possible values:

    -  An integer: by default this refers to the cell position in the notebook, but `count: "execution"` can be used to have this refer to the execution count.
    -  A string: by default this can be either a cell label, ID, or tag.
-Cell labels must be set as a "label" field in the cell metadata, or on the first line of cell code:
+A cell label refers to a `label` field in the cell metadata.
+This field can be defined by adding a special header at the top of the cell source:

       ```
       #| label: xyz
       ...
       ```

-      The `name` parameter can be used to change how the string is matched to cells.
+      The `name-path` parameter of the `cells` function can be used to change how the string is matched to cells.

    -  A function which is passed a cell dict and must return `true` for desired cells, `false` otherwise.